-Accounting Policy 1.11: Financial Instruments, referring to the paragraph on impairment of financial assets, describes the process followed to determine the value with which financial assets should be impaired.
+Accounting Policy 1.911: Financial Instruments, referring to the paragraph on impairment of financial assets, describes the process followed to determine the value with which financial assets should be impaired.
 In making the estimation of the impairment, the management of the municipality considered the detailed criteria of impairment of financial assets as set out in GRAP 104: Financial Instruments - Recognition and Measurement.
 The management of the municipality is satisfied that impairment of financial assets recorded during the year is appropriate.
 Details of the impairment loss calculation are provided in the applicable notes to the annual financial statements.

-Useful lives of property, plant and equipment and intangible assets and equipment and intangible assets over the estimated useful lives of the assets, taking into account the residual values of the assets at the end of their useful life, which is determined when the assets are brought into use..
+Useful lives of property, plant and equipment and intangible assets

+As described in Accounting Policy 1.86 and 1.97 the municipality depreciates its property, plant and equipment and intangible assets over the estimated useful lives of the assets, taking into account the residual values of the assets at the end of their useful life, which is determined when the assets are brought into use..
 The review of useful life and residual values of assets are only reviewed if one of the indicators of potential review is triggered.